cartheur/portable-friend/README.md

 * Device Center x86 (if using Vista)
 * Active Sync 4.5 (if Using XP)
 * Windows Mobile 6 Standard SDK

+* Download and install the Microsoft Device Emulator 3
+* Download and install the Windows Mobile 6 Professional Images